-- Informing the General Meeting of Shareholders on the questions raised by shareholders which fall within its scope of authority.

-- Liaising between the Board of Directors and the external auditor, evaluating the results of each audit.

-- Supervising the Company's internal auditing services.

-- Analysing the risk control and management policy.
+- Informing the General Meeting of Shareholders on the questions raised by shareholders which fall within its scope of authority. - Liaising between the Board of Directors and the external auditor, evaluating the results of each audit. - Supervising the Company's internal auditing services. - Analysing the risk control and management policy.

-- Supervising the process of drafting the separate and consolidated financial statements and directors' reports and the regular financial disclosures to the market.
+- Supervising the process of drafting the separate and consolidated financial statements and directors' reports and the regular financial disclosures to the market. - Issuing a report each year, prior to the publication of the audit report, expressing an opinion on the independence of the Company's auditors.
+This report must necessarily address any additional services rendered.

-NOMINATION AND REMUNERATION COMMITTEE
+APPOINTMENTS AND REMUNERATION COMMITTEE